Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Abstract

 \section{Abstract}

-In this paper, we classify Du Val del Pezzo surfaces of Picard rank one in positive characteristic.
+In this paper, we classify Du Val del Pezzo surfaces of Picard rank one in characteristic two and three.
 We also show that if a Du Val del Pezzo surface is Frobenius split, then a general anti-canonical member is smooth.
 Furthermore, in characteristic two, it is an ordinary elliptic curve.